thaithongpham/mobile-app-noah-vehicles/README.md

 # GIT Branches
 1. The main branches
-- master: to be the main branch where the source code of HEAD always reflects a production-rDeady state.
+- main: to be the main branch where the source code of HEAD always reflects a production-rDeady state.
--
+- developer